 Each of the executive officers is party to an employment agreement with YS Biopharma.
 Under these agreements, the employment of each of executive officers is for a specified time period, and may be terminated for cause, at any time, for certain acts of the executive officer, such as continued failure to satisfactorily perform, willful misconduct or gross negligence in the performance of agreed duties, conviction or entry of a guilty or nolo contendere plea of any felony or any misdemeanor involving moral turpitude, or dishonest act that results in material to its detriment or material of the employment agreement.
 The employment may also be terminated without cause upon 60-to-120 day advance written notice.
+The executive officer may resign at any time with a 60-to-120 day advance written notice.

-The employment agreements with the other executive officers also include confidentiality and non - disclosure restrictions and non -competition and non -solicitation restrictions that apply during employment for certain periods following termination of employment.
+The employment agreements with the other executive officers also include confidentiality and non - disclosure restrictions and non-competition and non-solicitation restrictions that apply during employment for certain periods following termination of employment.